-General organization of the nervous system, Classification of nerve fibers, Properties of synaptic transmission, Function of neurotransmitters and neuropeptides, Type and function of sensory receptors, Function of the spinal cord and ascending tracts, Reflex action and reflexes, Muscle spindle and muscle tone, Mechanism of touch, temperature and pain., Functions of the cerebral cortex, Difference between the sensory and motor cortex and their functions, Motor pathways including pyramidal and extrapyramidal, Basal Ganglia and its functions, Cerebellum and its function, Control of posture and equilibrium, Physiology of sleep, Physiology of memory, Mechanism and control of speech, Function of the thalamus, Function of the hypothalamus and limbic system, Production of CSF, Mechanism of temperature regulation and Function of the autonomic nervous system and the physiological changes of aging.
+General organization of the nervous system, Classification of nerve fibers, Properties of synaptic transmission, Function of neurotransmitters and neuropeptides, Type and function of sensory receptors, Function of the spinal cord and ascending tracts, Reflex action and reflexes, Muscle spindle and muscle tone, Mechanism of touch, temperature and pain., Functions of the cerebral cortex, Difference between the sensory and motor cortex and their functions, Motor pathways including pyramidal and extrapyramidal, Basal Ganglia and its functions, Cerebellum and its function, Control of posture and equilibrium, Physiology of sleep, Physiology of memory, Mechanism and control of speech, Function of the thalamus, Function of the hypothalamus and limbic system, Production of CSF.

-- 1. Significance of dermatomes.

-- 2. Injuries of the spinal cord.

-- 3. Hemiplegia and paraplegia.
+Significance of dermatomes.
+Injuries of the spinal cord.
+Hemiplegia and paraplegia.
+Parkinsonism.
+Effects of cerebellar dysfunction.

-- 4. Parkinsonism.

-5. Effects of cerebellar dysfunction.